 Cobra venom is sold by the ounce and can be stored in the refrigerator for about 2 years.

-“This product was quite new and good at that time, so people told each other that it sold very well.
+“This product was quite new and good at that time, so people told each other and it sold very well.
 People at that time had both money and time, and were more concerned about their health, so I sold out as much as I could cook,” said Mr. Binh.

 Source: https://danviet.vn/e-am-mang-nghin-con-ran-ho-mang-doc-di-nau-cao-1-anh-nong-dan-phu-tho-lam-khong-kip-ban-20250129221226659.htm